Aysel552/PragmatechFrontEndProject/research.md

 ### What is markup language?
 * A markup language is a computer language that uses tags to define elements within a document.
 It is human-readable, meaning markup files contain standard words, rather than typical programming syntax.
 While several markup languages exist, the two most popular are HTML and XML.

+#### Question3: What are the difference between internet ve intranet?
+* The Internet is a globally-connected network of computers that enables people to share information and communicate with each other.
+Internet is used to connect the different networks of computers simultaneously.
+It is a public network therefore anyone can access the internet.
+On the internet, there are multiple users and it provides an unlimited of information to the users.
+* An intranet is a local or restricted network that enables people to store, organize, and share information within an organization.
+Intranet is the type of internet that is used privately.
+It is a private network therefore anyone can’t access the intranet.
+On the intranet, there is a limited number of users and it provides a piece of limited information to its users.

+* The main difference is that an intranet is a platform that can be bought and sold (or built, in some cases), while the Internet is the underlying technology that enables its connectivity.
+Internet is unsafe.
+Intranet is safe.

+### What means server-side and client-side?
+* Server-side: server-side website programming mostly involves choosing which content is returned to the browser in response to requests.
+The server-side code handles tasks like validating submitted data and requests, using databases to store and retrieve data and sending the correct data to the client as required.
+Server-side code can be written in any number of programming languages — examples of popular server-side web languages include PHP, Python, Ruby, C#, and JavaScript (NodeJS).
+The server-side code has full access to the server operating system and the developer can choose what programming language (and specific version) they wish to use.
+* Client-side: client-side code and is primarily concerned with improving the appearance and behavior of a rendered web page.
+This includes selecting and styling UI components, creating layouts, navigation, form validation, etc. By contrast, server-side website programming mostly involves choosing which content is returned to the browser in response to requests.
+The server-side code handles tasks like validating submitted data and requests, using databases to store and retrieve data and sending the correct data to the client as required.
+Client-side code is written using HTML, CSS, and JavaScript — it is run inside a web browser and has little or no access to the underlying operating system (including limited access to the file system).
+### What is server and how it works?
+A server stores, sends and receives data.
+### How the server works?
+* a server is a repository for web pages that respond when someone requests a certain website.
+This ‘request’ is simply the act of entering the web address into a browser and hitting return.
+The server monitors these requests via ports, giving their ‘response‘ nearly instantly to deliver the site page requested.
+Once the server has received and verified the request at-hand, it gathers the assorted elements that make up a website and communicates this assembled information back to the user’s web browser.
+At its core, request-response is the key to what work a server does, day in and day out.
+### What is domain and how it works?
+* A domain is the name of a website.
+Domain name is the address of your website that people type in the browser URL bar to visit your website.
+It's what comes after “@” in an email address, or after “www.” in a web address.
+A domain name is a human-friendly address, sometimes called a URL (Uniform Resource Locator) or web address.
+### How works the domain?
+* When enter a domain name in the web browser, it first sends a request to a global network of servers that form the Domain Name System (DNS).
+* These servers then look up for the name servers associated with the domain and forward the request to those name servers.
+* These name servers are computers managed by a hosting company.Hosting company will forward the request to the computer where the website is stored.
+* This computer is called a web server.
+It has special software installed (Apache, Nginx are two popular web server software).
+The web server now fetches the web page and pieces of information associated with it.
+* Finally, it then sends this data back to the browser.

+### What is HTTP for?
+* HTTP is a protocol for fetching resources such as HTML documents.It is the foundation of any data exchange on the Web and it is a client-server protocol, which means requests are initiated by the recipient, usually the Web browser.
+### What are the differences between URL and URI?
+* URL is used to describe the identity of an item.
+URL links a web page, a component of a web page or a program on a web page with the help of accessing methods like protocols.
+URL provides the details about what type of protocol is to be used.URL is a type of URI.
+* URI provides a technique for defining the identity of an item.
+URI is used to distinguish one resource from other regardless of the method used.
+URI doesn’t contains the protocol specification.URI is the superset of URL.